hasktorch/hasktorch/examples/model-serving/README.md

 run using: `stack run serve-serialize`

-## 4 PyTorch -> Hasktorch Inference with Torchscript
+## 4 PyTorch -> Hasktorch Part 1: Inference with Torchscript

-Run this example from the `04-python-interop` directory where the python script is located.
+Run this example from the `04-python-torchscript` directory where the python script is located.

 First train the mnist model with pytorch and python 3+: